The Lewis Pearsall Exchange Loft is a space for connection.

 Facilities available in the Lewis Pearsall Exchange Loft include:

-- Seven computers, connected to the internet and running Windows 10 with Microsoft Office 2013
+- Four computers, connected to the internet and running Windows 10 with Microsoft Office 2013 (Number of computers reduced to allow for physical distancing.

 - Printing and photocopying ($0.10/page black and white, $0.25/page colour)